dial-once/node-logtify/README.md

 LOGENTRIES_LOGGING = 'true'
 LOGSTASH_LOGGING = 'true'
 BUGSNAG_LOGGING = 'true'

-// Configurable via env var only
-LOGTIFY_BUFFER_SIZE = 1 // amount of log messages that will be kept in buffer before disposed.
 ```

 Environment variables have a higher priority over the settings object